Fujifilm X-E2 versus Fujifilm X-Pro1

 |Fujifilm X-E1 (⇒ lft | rgt)||2360||no||2.8||460||fixed||no||4000||6.0||YES||no|

 So how do things add up?
-Which of the two cameras – the Fujifilm X-E2 or the Fujifilm X-Pro1 – has the upper hand?
+Is there a clear favorite between the Fujifilm X-E2 and the Fujifilm X-Pro1?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Fujifilm X-E2: